- Search The Registry

 - My Account

 *Shani Davis was born on this date in 1982.
-He is an African American world-class speed skater.
+He is a Black world-class speed skater (retired).

 From Chicago, Illinois, Davis grew up in Hyde Park and was raised by his mother Cherie.
 He began roller-skating with her at the age of two, and due to boredom and the advice of a coach he began skating at the age of six.
 Through the Evanston Speed Skating Club Davis was the first American to make two junior world teams in one year and placing 11th overall at the 2000 World Junior Short Track Championships and 10th overall at 2000 World Junior Speed skating Championships as top two accomplishments.